 Plus, it’s a very fulfilling snack that brings you healthy plant-based proteins from nuts and cereals – especially if you are using puffed quinoa or amaranth.

 You can also make plenty of healthy additions to these rocky road slices like hemp seeds, sunflower seeds, or chia seeds – customize them to your taste!

-- Nut-free – you can swap the nuts for more puffed cereals and replace peanut butter by sun butter
+- Nut-Free – you can swap the nuts for more puffed cereals and replace peanut butter with sun butter

 If you love an easy vegan dessert bar, I recommend you also try:

 Made this vegan rocky road bar recipe yet?
 Share a picture with me on Instagram,